Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-When it comes to uninsured motorist (UIM) coverage, which protects you in the event of an accident with someone who doesn’t have insurance, California is an opt-out state.
-This means that California insurance companies are required to offer you UIM insurance, and you must sign a waiver to opt out of carrying it.
+When it comes to Uninsured Motorist (UM) and Underinsured Motorist (UIM) coverage, which protects you in the event of an accident with someone who doesn’t have insurance or doesn’t have enough insurance, California is an opt-out state.
+This means that California insurance companies are required to offer you UM/UIM insurance, but you can opt out by signing a waiver.

 What additional coverage should I get in San Francisco?